LogoLogo

 skipDatabase: true

 You can find connection to your database in context variable which available inside each handler method.
-More information about context objects can be found in GraphQL and REST sections.
+More information about context objects can be found in and sections.

 To apply changes just push your service code using cs push command